DerekSelander/dsdump/docs/index.md

 From the output, these global integers are located in the Mach-O `__DATA` segment inside the `__data` section, starting at virtual address `0x000000100001000` (`_SomeGlobalInt`) and `0x00000100001004` (`_SecondGlobalInt`).

-One can translate these virtual addresses to the image file offset by consulting the Mach-O section load commands and hunting for the `__data` Mach-O section.
+One can translate these virtual addresses to the image file offset by consulting the Mach-O section load commands and hunting for the `__DATA.__data` Mach-O section.

 ```bash
 lolgrep:/tmp$ otool -l ex | grep __data -A10